 Sanford Sylvan, A Baritone On His Own Terms, Dies At 65

 The beloved American baritone Sanford Sylvan died Tuesday at his home in Manhattan.
-Leonore Sylvan, the singer's mother, along with his sister Gwen Sylvan and brother Seth Sylvan confirmed the death to NPR Thursday morning.
+Lenore Sylvan, the singer's mother, along with his sister Gwen Sylvan and brother Seth Sylvan confirmed the death to NPR Thursday morning.
 Marc Mandel, a close family friend and director of program publications at the Boston Symphony Orchestra, said that the death was "entirely sudden" and that it was "deemed to be of natural causes."
 Sylvan was 65.

-Although Sylvan may be best remembered by a wider public for his arresting performances in productions by Peter Sellars, including the director's decidedly modern takes on Mozart's Cosí fan tutte and The Marriage of Figaro, which were broadcast on PBS in the 1980s, he ultimately avoided the glitzy life of an opera star.
+Although Sylvan may be best remembered by a wider public for his arresting performances in productions by Peter Sellars, including the director's decidedly modern takes on Mozart's Così fan tutte and The Marriage of Figaro, which were broadcast on PBS in the 1980s, he ultimately avoided the glitzy life of an opera star.

 Soprano Susan Larson, who sang in three operas with Sylvan, remembers his sense of humor.
 "He could be seriously funny, or funnily serious, somber and crazy at any time in rehearsal and performance," she wrote in an email to NPR.
 "He was just so there, so intent and intense ...
-Cosí [fan tutte] is my favorite Sandy opera, because I got to sing with him the most.
+Così [fan tutte] is my favorite Sandy opera, because I got to sing with him the most.
 Those ensembles!
 Those finales!
-The memories of that one Cosí performance that was perfect from start to finish: We kept meeting each other backstage where he would whisper, "Damn!
-We can do no wrong tonight!"
+The memories of that one Così performance that was perfect from start to finish: We kept meeting each other backstage where he would whisper, 'Damn!
+We can do no wrong tonight!'
 Once in a lifetime, we were all gods together."

 Early in his career, Sylvan made an unusual move away from New York to Boston, where he focused on singing with small forces, including performing many Bach cantatas at Emmanuel Church, where he first met Sellars.